Quick Answer

 A strong content plan includes:

-Community content — local news, sponsorships, charity events
+Community content: Local news, sponsorships, and charity events

 Design Guidelines

-Keep your designs clean and easy to read.
+Keep every design simple, branded, and easy to read.

-Keep text short and large enough to read at a distance
+Keep text short and large enough to read from a distance

-Add motion carefully — too much movement distracts viewers
+Add motion carefully — too much movement distracts from key messages

 Measuring Performance and ROI